How do you choose which wine to have with your meal?

 Tannin is the drying sensation you feel when you drink red wine.
 Does it feel like dry paper on your tongue?
 It’s high tannin.

 Tannin goes so well with salty, fatty foods.
 They dry them out, balancing each other perfectly.
-Cheese, roast meats, creamy sauces and
+Cheese, roast meats and creamy sauces.

 Body is about the weight of a wine.
 You can ignore all other sensations and just think about how full it feels.
 Light wine goes with delicate dishes.
 Cod loin and a light Gavi di Gavi.
 Oysters with crémant.